vteam-com/textify/README.md

 ## Supported Characters

-This package intentionally supports only the following characters:
+This package currently supports the following characters, with plans to expand support in the future:

 - Uppercase letters: `ABCDEFGHIJKLMNOPQRSTUVWXYZ`
 - Lowercase letters: `abcdefghijklmnopqrstuvwxyz`
 - Digits: `0123456789`
 - Punctuation marks: `/\(){}[]<>,;:.!@#$&*-+=?`

-Any text containing characters outside of this set may not be processed correctly or may result in errors.
+While the current character set is limited, future updates will aim to include broader language support, starting with common accented characters and symbols.

 ## Input image - Clean Digital Image Guidelines